Ecodev/graphql-doctrine/README.md

 [![Join the chat at https://gitter.im/Ecodev/graphql-doctrine](https://badges.gitter.im/Ecodev/graphql-doctrine.svg)](https://gitter.im/Ecodev/graphql-doctrine)

-A library to declare GraphQL types from Doctrine entities, PHP type hinting, and annotations, and to be used with [webonyx/graphql-php](https://github.com/webonyx/graphql-php).
+A library to declare GraphQL types from Doctrine entities, PHP type hinting, and attributes, and to be used with [webonyx/graphql-php](https://github.com/webonyx/graphql-php).

-It reads most information from type hints, complete some things from existing Doctrine annotations and allow further customizations with specialized annotations.
+It reads most information from type hints, complete some things from existing Doctrine attributes and allow further customizations with specialized attributes.
 It will then create [`ObjectType`](https://webonyx.github.io/graphql-php/type-system/object-types/#object-type-definition) and
  [`InputObjectType`](https://webonyx.github.io/graphql-php/type-system/input-types/#input-object-type)
 instances with fields for all getter and setter respectively found on Doctrine entities.